-WES sections are discussion sections attached to a large calculus lecture, but the WES section meets for more hours per week than do the regular discussion sections.
-A WES discussion section is generally more diverse than a regular section, and students work in small groups on challenging problems designed to foster high levels of understanding and interest.
+WES sections are discussion sections attached to a large calculus lecture, but the WES section meets for two more hours per week than the regular discussion sections.
+A WES discussion section is generally more diverse than a regular section, and students work in small groups to practice problem-solving and critical thinking skills, and apply calculus to solve real-world problems.
 The class is led by a Teaching Assistant (TA) who has exhibited a passion for teaching; often the WES TAs receive awards recognizing their outstanding teaching abilities.
-The WES students also receive help and encouragement from undergraduate Student mentors; typically a Student Mentor is a former WES student.

-WES students form bonds with each other, and with the TA and Student Mentor, and this provides many different sources of techniques for solving difficult problems.
+WES students form bonds with each other and with the TA which helps them to develop academic skills that increase engagement and belonging in mathematics.
 It also keeps enthusiasm high, which is necessary since the class requires time and effort.
-WES students do earn two extra credits in addition to the graded credits of calculus.
+WES students do earn one extra credit in addition to the graded credits of calculus.
 Students co-enroll in calculus and math 228 (WES calculus supplement).

 The WES section takes the same exams as everyone else in the lecture; thus, the WES section is covering standard calculus material at a standard pace.
-The difference is that the WES students spend more time on more difficult aspects of the topics covered.
+The difference is that the WES students spend more time exploring the concepts behind what is being taught in lecture and practicing the more challenging aspects of the course content.
 Consequently, the grades of the WES section are often the highest for the lecture.

 WES-Calculus sections typically outperform the regular calculus discussions and achieve higher GPAs.
 Being a member of the WES community is hard work that requires serious commitment that results in great friendships, connections, and learning outcomes.